hubignite/testrepo/README.md

         25. As a Claim Admin User I see Claim Document Store main page
         26. As a Claim Admin User I see empty Claims list at the main page
         27. As a Claim Admin User I see Login button at the main page
-        28. As a Claim Admin User I see logged user Link at the main page
+        28. As a Claim Admin User I see logged Admin user profile Link at the main page
         29. As a Claim Admin User I see Login form on Login button click
         30. As a Claim Admin User I see logged user name Link on successful authentication
         31. As a Claim Admin User I see User list at Claim Document Store main page